Start9Labs/documentation/site/source/diy/diy-pi.rst

     :depth: 2
     :local:

 Start9 is committed to ensuring that StartOS is accessible.
-It will always be possible to build your own Start9 server similar to the ones we sell.
-Below you will find the requirements to build a Server Lite, based on the Raspberry Pi.
+It will always be possible to build your own Start9 server on low-powered hardware.

+.. warning:: **READ CAREFULLY!** DO NOT USE A RASPBERRY PI FOR RUNNING BITCOIN SOFTWARE!
+You will have a bad time.
+The pi is a great choice for other use cases, such as file storage, password management, git hosting, etc.

 For more guidance or to share your experience with others, please `head to our community forum <https://community.start9.com/>`_.
 Want to support sovereign computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.